 The water distribution system is designed to serve the 378 lots in the ACW service territory.
 There has been no significant growth in the Utility's service area in the past 5 years and no apparent potential for new development.
-Therefore, staff recommends that the service area is built out and the water distribution system should be considered 100 percent U&U.
+Therefore, the service area is built out and the water distribution system is 100 percent U&U.